juniorklawa/genetic-algo-js/README.md

-# Backpack Problem with Genetic Algorithm 🧬
+# Backpack Problem with Genetic Algorithm  and Beam search 🧬